koczkatamas/blog/_posts/2017-03-23-0ctf-2017-quals-crypto-challenges.md

 This last part was the hardest for me as I couldn't get Sage to solve it (I tried in lots of different ways but it always threw NotImplementedExceptions...).

-After the competition I've read hellman's writeup (http://mslc.ctf.su/wp/0ctf-2017-quals-onetimepad-1-and-2/), he found a way to do this in Sage.
+After the competition I've read [hellman's writeup](http://mslc.ctf.su/wp/0ctf-2017-quals-onetimepad-1-and-2/), he found a way to do this in Sage.

 I knew that Mathematica cannot do this either, so I had no better idea than to look for any implementation on the web and read articles on how solve this if I have to implement my own.